-The time courses of these source power changes showed variation in temporal profile across the different frequency bands (Figure 4(b)).
+The time courses of these source power changes showed variation in temporal profile across the different frequency bands (Fig. 4b).
 The largest increases, with the shortest onset latency, occurred in frontal theta and posterior high gamma power.
 Smaller increases in power that were slower to reach a maximum were observed for posterior low gamma and high beta.
+The largest decrease in power occurred for posterior alpha, and smaller, slower decreases in power were seen in the posterior delta and low beta frequency bands.